 Sedation can sometimes cause problems with breathing, heart rate and blood pressure.
 If any of these problems do occur, they are usually short lived.
 Careful monitoring by a specially trained endoscopy nurse means that potential problems are picked up early and dealt with quickly.
 The sedation can also cause small food particles to fall into the lungs which can trigger an infection (aspiration pneumonia).
-This is extremely rare in TNE.
+That is why it is important for your stomach to be empty (see advice below on preparing for the investigation).